ChrisWaycott/mini-chalice/glossary.md

 : Replacement: Survivor Group
 : (your group identity that passes down skills or roles)

-Cadence (Turn Budget / Strategic Time Unit)
-: Replacement: Days
-: (the “currency” of turns you spend on the Containment Zone map each cycle)

-Courage (Resource Points)
+Cadence (The enemy attacking)
-: Replacement: Supplies
+: Replacement: Undead
-: (points you spend to equip, upgrade, or recruit survivors on the Containment Zone map)
+: (the enemy that attacks your camp)

 Hero / Champion
 : Replacement: Survivor